Efficient preconditioners for coupled Stokes-Darcy problems with MAC scheme: Spectral analysis and numerical study: Conclusions

 \section{Conclusions}

 In this paper, we proposed and analysed three different preconditioners for coupled Stokes--Darcy systems: a block diagonal, a block triangular and a constraint preconditioner.
-We considered two classical sets of interface conditions with either the Beavers--Joseph (\emph{Problem} $\ABJ$) or the Beavers--Joseph--Saffman coupling condition (\emph{Problem} $\ABJS$).
-We applied the finite volume method on staggered grids (MAC scheme) to discretise the coupled Stokes--Darcy problems and used FGMRES(20) to solve the resulting linear systems.
+We considered two sets of interface conditions with either the Beavers--Joseph--Saffman (\emph{Problem} $\ABJS$) or the original Beavers--Joseph coupling condition (\emph{Problem} $\ABJ$).
+We developed the second order finite volume method on staggered grids (MAC scheme) to discretise the coupled Stokes--Darcy problems paying special attention on the discretisation of coupling conditions.
+We used the right-preconditioned GMRES method to solve the resulting linear systems.

-We provided bounds on the spectrum and the field-of-values for the exact variants of the developed preconditioners that are independent of the grid width.
-To confirm the obtained theoretical results, we performed numerical experiments for two Stokes--Darcy problems.
-The numerical experiments show that both, the exact and inexact variants of the preconditioners, significantly improve the convergence rate of FGMRES.
-Even though the number of iteration steps is smaller for the exact variants of the preconditioners, the inexact versions yield remarkably smaller CPU times.
+We analysed the spectra identifying the clusters for the eigenvalues for the Beavers--Joseph--Saffman and the more general Beavers--Joseph case.
+In addition, for the Beavers--Joseph--Saffman condition, we provided bounds on the spectrum for the exact variants of the developed preconditioners.
+To confirm the obtained theoretical results, we performed a series of numerical experiments for Stokes--Darcy problems.
+The numerical simulation results show that both, the exact and inexact variants of the preconditioners, significantly improve convergence of the GMRES method.
+Even though the number of iteration steps is smaller for the exact variants of the preconditioners, the inexact versions provide remarkably smaller CPU times.

 The preconditioners are robust with respect to varying grid width $h$.
-For highly permeable porous media, we obtain robustness for different values of the viscosity $\mu$ and the Beavers--Joseph slip coefficient $\alpha$.
+We also observe robustness for different values of the viscosity $\mu$ and the Beavers--Joseph slip coefficient $\alpha$.
 However, with decreasing intrinsic permeability $k$ the number of iteration steps increases.
-The development and analysis of robust preconditioners for low permeable porous media is the subject of future work.
+Such behaviour was already observed in the literature for different types of preconditioners for Stokes--Darcy problems.